-In 2016, as a birthday gift, I decided to enroll in a hands-on cooking/baking class but soon turned into a Bean-to-bar chocolate making class.
-The class did not include the nuances of chocolate making but explained the general overall process of grinding chocolate from cocoa beans.
-I left the class with a 2 lb. bag of cocoa nibs which later had turned into my first personal chocolate bar.
-There was no turning back at this point, it had awoken my inner chocolate monster and I began to think of how cool it would be make my own chocolate and eat it too.
+In 2016, as a birthday gift, I decided to enroll in a hands-on cooking/baking class which turned out to be a Bean-to-bar chocolate making class.
+The class did not include the nuances of chocolate making but rather explained the general overall process of grinding chocolate from cocoa beans.
+I left the class with a 2 lb. bag of cocoa nibs which later turned into my first personal chocolate bar.
+There was no turning back at this point, it had awoken my inner chocolate monster and I began to think of how cool it would be to make my own chocolate and eat it too.

-Within two years, the doors to the chocolate world swung wide open.
-The science, technology, passion, and the madness behind chocolate making has created 'Dwaar Chocolate', my chocolate madness.
+Within two years, the science, technology, passion, and madness behind chocolate making has created 'Dwaar Chocolate'.
+The “doors to the chocolate world” hence swung wide open.

 Cocoa traditionally grows along the Equatorial belt; 15ºN and 15ºS of the Equator.
 The cocoa beans are collected, fermented, and dried by either the cocoa farmer or a collection agency.